Shadow5782/AdversarialSampleMetric/README.md

 For training a "test" and "train" folder is necessary, for the substitute data generation a start-data folder is necessary and for the metric calculation a "targeted"- and "untargeted"-data folder is necessary.

 The used data for the evaluation in the paper is stored in the zip-files in "data_zips".
-Note that the "train.zip" and "train1.zip" data needs to merged in order to form the original "train"-data.
+Note that the "train.zip" and "train1.zip" data needs to be merged in order to form the original "train"-data.

 #### Usage of "decode_torchvision_data.py"
 - _data_path_: Path to the folder where the original CIFAR10 data will be downloaded to.
 - _output_path_: Path to where the "train" and "test" folder with the .png-files will be written.

 ### Setting the right indices: "rename_indices.py"
-As described every folder containing data needs to have indices starting at 0.
+As described, every folder containing data needs to have indices starting at 0.
 This script renames the datapoints to start with the correct indices.

 #### Usage of "rename_indices.py"
 - _data_path_: Path to the folder containing the incorrectly indexed .png-files.